 - You have family members who will need a secure financial future

 The choice to have a prenup is something every couple should discuss if they are thinking about getting married and sharing assets.

 What should be included in a prenuptial agreement?

 Prenuptial agreements are only legally binding as they pertain to property and finances.
 They do not address the terms of a marriage, nor do they determine any circumstances dealing with the care of a child in the event of separation.
 Child custody courts will determine what is in the best interest of a child should the parents divorce.

 When should we sign our prenuptial agreement?

 We recommend you sign the agreement at least 30 days before the planned date for the wedding.
 This allows both parties ample time to consider the terms of the agreement carefully, making it less likely to be challenged and more defensible in court.

 What is the difference between separate and marital property?

 Separate property refers to anything owned prior to the marriage or after having filed for divorce or separation.
 Marital property is that which was acquired during the marriage, and it must be divided in the event of divorce or separation.
 A prenuptial agreement can distinguish these properties and make the division process simpler if you and your spouse choose to end your marriage.

-Frank Tournour can help you create a prenuptial agreement that protects your best interests.
+Our attorney, Frank Tournour, can help you create a prenuptial agreement that protects your best interests.
 We provide legal services for both traditional prenuptial and premarital mediation.
 Contact our law offices today by phone at 732-913-3634 or visit us online to schedule a consultation.